jinxiaosa/CiscreaRegulation/README.md

 ======================

 This is the python code to control a bare CISCREA underwater vehicle (xubuntu).
 Inside /src/rov I built the robust and PID heading controller.

+(For Mac User, Parallel virtual machine is recommended)
 -----------------------------------------------------------

 To excute this code with all hardware connected: